SPARS: A Reinforcement Learning-Enabled Simulator for Power Management in HPC Job Scheduling: Software description

 \subsubsection{Configurations}

 The simulator's behavior is controlled through configuration files, allowing experiments to be changed without modifying the source code.
 A runtime YAML file (\texttt{simulator\_config.yaml}) governs the main options---workload, platform, output path, scheduling algorithm, and timing policies.
-For instance, the timeout parameter sets the decision cadence, the overrun policy specifies whether late jobs are terminated or continued, and the start time can be defined either as an epoch or a timestamp (including ``now'').
-RL can be enabled or disabled, and when active, its control mode can be discrete or continuous with a given step size.
-Devices and hyperparameters are also defined here, ensuring experiments can be reproduced with or without RL under comparable settings.

-The snippet below shows one example of a \texttt{simulator\_config.yaml} used in our experiments:

-A second layer, defined in \texttt{Config.py}, controls the GYM interface.
+A second configuration layer, defined in \texttt{Config.py}, controls the GYM interface.
 This includes registries for feature extractors, action translators, rewards, and learners.
-Each entry can be swapped at runtime by editing the configuration dictionary, allowing experimentation with different observation spaces, reward definitions, or learning algorithms without modifying the simulator core.
 Together, these configuration layers make it easy to explore alternative policies and objectives in a reproducible manner.
+Samples of the configuration files are available within the GitHub repository.